Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

   sudo ufw allow out 67,68/udp
   # Explicitly allow loopback (defensive clarity)
   sudo ufw allow in on lo
-  sudo ufw allow out on lo
-  # Allow VPN
+  # Allow VPN interfaces (wg0 for WireGuard, proton0 for ProtonVPN native)
   sudo ufw allow in on wg0
-  sudo ufw allow out on wg0
+  sudo ufw allow in on proton0
   # Replace '51413' with the actual port number from your torrent client.
   sudo ufw allow 51413/tcp
   sudo ufw allow 51413/udp